YiqianMao0502/DRLFluent/README.md

 omniidl -I *Dir1*/OmniORB/omni_inst/share/idl/omniORB -bpython *WDir1*/WorkingFolder/CoFluentUnit.idl
 ```

-## Examples (realized on CSF3, a HPC cluster at the University of Manchester)
+## Examples (Realized on CSF3, a HPC cluster at the University of Manchester)

 Copy WorkingFolder to the working directory.

-Change the number of sub jobs corresponding to the number of environments in the fluent-job-job-array.sge and submit the job array.
+Change the number of sub jobs to the number of environments in the fluent-job-job-array.sge and submit the job array.

-Change the number after -n in the python_job file and submit python_job.
+Change the number after -n to the number of environments in the python_job file and submit python_job.